 Many aspects of Mandarin speaking cultures and its contribution to our society are covered in this class.
 The activities and exercises cover oral/writing expression/comprehension, including use of Hanyu Pinyin.
 Assessments will include written assignments, oral presentations, quizzes, and projects.

-Recommended Prerequisite: Intro to Mandarin 10 BC Graduation Program 4 Credits Elective Courses Does NOT count for credit in ADULT Graduation Program oral presentations, quizzes, and projects.
+Recommended Prerequisite: Mandarin 10 4 Credits Elective Courses